Sendoso nabs $100M as its corporate gifting platform passes 20,000 customers – TechCrunch

 “Everyone was stuck at home by themselves, saturated with emails,” said Kris Rudeegraap, the CEO of Sendoso, in an interview.
 “Having a personal connection to sales prospects, employees and others just meant more.”
 It has now racked up some 3 million gifts sent since launching in 2016.

 Sendoso is not disclosing its valuation, but Rudeegraap hinted that it was four times higher than the startup’s Series B valuation from 2020.
 PitchBook estimates that to be $160 million, which would make the current valuation $640 million.
-The company has now raised over $150 million.
+The company has now raised more than $150 million.

 Rudeegraap said Sendoso will be using the funds in part to invest in a couple of areas.
-First, to hire more talent: it has 500 employees now and plans to grow that by 30% by the end of this year.
-And second, international expansion: it is setting up a European HQ in Dublin, Ireland to complement its main office in San Francisco.
+First, to hire more talent: It has 500 employees now and plans to grow that by 30% by the end of this year.
+And second, international expansion: It is setting up a European HQ in Dublin, Ireland to complement its main office in San Francisco.

 Comcast, Kimpton Hotels, Thomson Reuters, Nasdaq and eBay are among its current customers — so this is in part to serve those customers’ global user bases, as well as to sign up new gifters.
 He estimated that the bigger market for corporate gifting is about $100 billion annually, so there is a lot to play for here.